StevenBlack/vocab/million-dollar-words.md

 ### imminent
 About to happen.
-Thunderstorms and temper tan- trums are often described as imminent.
+Thunderstorms and temper tantrums are often described as imminent.
 Imminently is a powerful way to say "soon."

 ### impecunious